Parole Hearing ExplanationGlossary of Terms

 Click here for directions to Parole Hearings.

-Upon arrival, you will be greeted by Victim Services’ staff, who will explain the hearing process to you and answer your questions.
 The hearings are public hearings by law so please be aware that an audiotape of each hearing is being made.